 Log into your site, go to Domains, uncheck ‘Lock domain’ and get your transfer authentication code emailed to you.
 Head over to Google Domains, click ‘transfer’, enter your domain and the code, and follow the steps as you’re asked.

 Need some design help but short on time and funds?
-Our Aerin Showit website template is perfect for creatives and service-based businesses looking to make a simple switch from Squarespace to Showit.
+Our Harper Showit website template is perfect for creatives and service-based businesses who have done the research on Showit vs Squarespace and are now looking to make a simple switch from Squarespace to Showit in order to level up their digital home.

-Check out Aerin as well as our other unique Showit website templates for coaches and creatives here.
+Check out Harper as well as our other unique Showit website templates for coaches and creatives here.